Sleep Apnea Definition, Video Examples, Related Terms

 genetic link - relatives of those affected with sleep apnea tend to be more likely to have apnea and shallow breathing.

-alcohol consumption - alcohol relaxes the muscles from the back of the throat leading to increasing risk for partial or complete obstruction of the airway.
+the back of the throat leading to increasing risk for partial or

 It's in your best interest to speak with your doctor about your symptoms.
 And let me explain you why: